No Light Matter: Inside Horst's Creative Laboratory

 {{images-5}}

-Dreamplant was also in the room in the earliest days, as co-designers of the stage rather than responders to it.
-At the Circus stage at Horst, designed with architecture studio TAKK, that meant developing renders, working through the architects' vision, and staying in the conversation until the light and the structure felt continuous.
+Dream Plant was also in the room in the earliest days, as co-designers of the stage rather than responders to it.
+At the Circus stage at Horst, designed with architecture studio TAKK, working through the architects' vision, and staying in the conversation until the light and the structure felt continuous."We think light can act as a kind of connective tissue.
+It has the ability to tie the architecture, the music, the people together, so the space can become the most complete, most whole version of itself."

 "Sometimes we really align from the first fixture.
 Sometimes we have some friction, but that's also very good.
-You keep working on it until you align 100% with the artist." — Liam
+You keep working on it until you align 100% with the artist," Liam adds.

 Found Objects and ‘No Green’